Jan van Beveren: Post-career

 After retiring, Van Beveren remained in Texas where he unsuccessfully tried a collectible postage stamp business.
 He also served as goalkeeping coach at the Dallas Texans Soccer Club.
-In December 1999, he was invited by Cruyff to play in the 'Game of the Century'; a match between the Netherlands' best players ever and the best foreign players ever to have appeared in the Eredivisie.
+In December 1999, he was invited by Cruyff to play in the "Game of the Century"—a match between the Netherlands' best players ever and the best foreign players ever to have appeared in the Eredivisie.
 In 2007, he became the training coordinator for the Spindletop Select Soccer Club in Beaumont, Texas, training youth players aged 9 to 18.

-Van Beveren died at age 63 at his home in Beaumont.
+Van Beveren died on 26 June 2011 at age 63 at his home in Beaumont, Texas from a heart attack.
+He was found slumped over his laptop with a cigarette between his fingers.
 Tributes were held by the Spindletop Select players two days later.
 PSV Eindhoven commemorated Van Beveren during the Eredivisie match between PSV and NAC Breda in December 2011.
 That day, a sculpture of Van Beveren was also revealed at the Philips Stadion.

 On 26 August 1968 Van Beveren married Petra Warringa.